IrishMarineInstitute/Image-annotation-R-Shiny-app/README.md

 ## Patches and pull requests

 Your patches are welcome.
 Here's the suggested workflow:
 * Fork the project.
 * Make your feature addition or bug fix.
 * Send a pull request with a description of your work.

+Or as an alternative:
+* Report your bugs/feature requests using the github issues tab.

 ## Author